rern/RuneOS/README.md

 **Option 3: USB drive only**

-- Set boot bit on Raspberry Pi (if not already set): [Set boot bit](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/msd.md)
+- Enable boot from USB: [Set boot bit](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/msd.md)
-- 3+ already set
 - Micro SD card can still be used to boot if inserted.
 - Create partitions: (Drive with existing data must be resized and rearranged respectively.)